 Asana is loaded with an array of features to make collaboration easy.
 Users can pull data from a bird’s-eye view.
-With Asana’s 40 keyboard shortcuts, it saves time and makes it easier and faster to create and manage tasks.
+Asana’s 40 keyboard shortcuts, save time and make it easier and faster to create and manage tasks.

 On the other hand, Basecamp is a highly intuitive platform, with usability comparable to most Apple products, but it is easy to use and learn.
 Unlike Asana’s keyboard shortcuts, Basecamp requires a click-click type action for each task.

 Reporting – Asana Vs. Basecamp

 Asana gets an upper hand over Basecamp in terms of reporting and analysis, with its real-time reporting feature.
 Reports show up in each project dashboard, so you know where you stand in terms of progress on each project.

 The feature is missing in Basecamp, where the setup is more in the form of documentation.
 The Progress tab can give you updates on performance.
 However, Basecamp offers integrations with third-party tools, such as Weekdone, so users can build reports.